betacraft/transporter/README.md

 ### Info

-For any other help or info, I am available on akshay@rainingclouds.com.
+For any other help or info, you can mail us at akshay@rainingclouds.com.